morsedan/calculatorProject/README.md

 ### Testing
 At this point, you should have enough of the functionality coded to let you test the app.
 Run the app and try adding digits to the screen. `0-9` and the `.` should be functional buttons.
 Once you've entered a few digits, try resetting the screen and transaction with the "C" button.
 Then enter a few more digits and see if a new number is displayed.
 A possible test could be as follows: enter `5`, `9`, `.`, `2`; and `59.2` should be displayed.
 Then press clear and try another multiple digit number.
 It should show you a new number rather than just adding to `59.2`.

-### In `CalculatorViewController.swift`:
+### In `CalculatorViewController.swift`:s
 * `operatorTapped` follows virtually the same flow as the `operandTapped` method.
 Go to the storyboard to see how this action is wired up as well.
 Unlike the `IBAction` method for operands, you'll need to call `setOperator` on your brain object.
 Note, that method doesn't return anything.
 * In `equalTapped`, hopefully the user has entered everything they need to complete a mathematical expression.
-From here, you'll need to call `calculateIfPossible` on your brain object.
+From here, ycou'll need to call `calculateIfPossible` on your brain object.
 That method will return a solution string to be displayed in your `outputLabel`, but if you look at the return type, it's actually a `String?`.
 Meaning you'll need to use another `if-let` to ensure the value returned isn't `nil` before displaying it in the label.

 ### In `CalculatorBrain.swift`:
 * In `setOperator`, convert the `operatorString` passed into this method into an instance of your `OperatorType` enum, and then assign it to your `operatorType` property.